telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

 categories: user-guide
 ---

+If you haven't read the Quickstart yet you should [start by reading that first](/getting-started/quickstart.html).

 ### Using existing Deployments

 Let's look in a bit more detail at using Telepresence when you have an existing `Deployment`.